Hex – The Legend of the Towers: Vault

 At this point, the guests are moving from the original building up into the specially constructed part of the ride, but due to the careful continuation of theming, it is difficult to tell where this occurs.
 They turn to the left past the bookcase and along a short, low-ceilinged 'stone' corridor - once again similarly decorated to the rest of the attraction - where they wait at two doors for entry into the vault.
 The scaffolding running along the corridor discourages the guests from getting close enough to touch the walls, as although the previous show areas in the building are real original stone, the walls of this 'stone' section are fibreglass cladding, which sounds hollow when tapped.
 The vault itself is a large hall-like structure, with the decorative ceiling supported by stone pillars, and shelves containing dusty artefacts lit with flickering candles.
 It contains the branch itself, chained to a long ledge that runs along the middle of the room, two rows of lap-bar benches that face the branch and a large machine, covered in lights and dials, which the Earl supposedly used in his experiments, which is located up against the far wall and wired to one end of the branch.

 The lap-bars are lowered and checked by two staff members, who then leave the vault.
 The machine starts whirring, the lights flash, smoke starts to pour from the branch, atmospheric music begins and the ride starts.
 Riders gradually experience an odd sense of movement, even though nothing in the vault appears to be moving - with riders on one side feeling as if they're being pulled away from the branch and on the other feeling as if they're being pushed towards the branch.
 The benches then begin, almost imperceptibly at first, to swing back and forth relative to the room.
 The benches feel to be swinging higher and higher in each direction until finally they seem to perform a series of full rotations, with what was the floor rotating fully above the rider’s heads; the riders feel as if they are being repeatedly turned upside down.
-As the music and the sensation reaches a crescendo, a mass of roots become visible on the 'floor' above – or is it below? – the disoriented riders' heads.
+As the music and the sensation reaches a crescendo, a mass of roots become visible on the 'floor' above the disoriented riders' heads.
 The branch is lit as if to suggest an evil face with illuminated red eyes and the branch twinkles with fibre-optics before gradually the benches and vault return to their starting positions and the ride is over.